twilio/voice-quickstart-objc/README.md

 ```

 ### Audio Device
-The Voice iOS 3.X SDK deprecates the `CallKitIntegration` category from `TwilioVoice` in favor of a new property called `TVODefaultAudioDevice.enabled`.
-This property provides developers with a mechanism to enable or disable the activation of the audio device prior to connecting to a Call or to stop or start the audio device while you are already connected to a Call.
-A Cal can now be connected without activating the audio device by setting `TVODefaultAudioDevice.enabled` to `NO` and can be enabled during the lifecycle of the Call by setting `TVODefaultAudioDevice.enabled` to `YES`.
-The default value is `YES`.
-This API change was made to ensure full compatibility with CallKit as well as supporting other use cases where developers may need to disable the audio device during a call.
+The Voice iOS 3.X SDK introduces audio device APIs.

+#### TVODefaultAudioDevide
+In Voice iOS 3.X SDK, `TVODefaultAudioDevice` is used as the default device for rendering and capturing audio.

-Examples #1 - Changing the audio route from receiver to the speaker in a live call:
+An example of using `TVODefaultAudioDevice` to change the audio route from receiver to the speaker in a live call:

 ```.objc
 // The Voice SDK uses TVODefaultAudioDevice by default.